Frequently asked questions

 These credentials are considered “pre-requisites” for the effective practice of offshore disclosure law.

-We offer reduced-fee consultations in 30-minute and 60-minute blocks.
+We offer reduced-fee consultations in 30-minute blocks.
 Our Attorneys will discuss your case with you in detail, including evaluating the facts, discussing potential strategies, and answering your questions.

 No. These days, most free initial consultations are sales-pitches designed to prey upon taxpayer fear.
 It is referred to as fear-mongering or scare-mongering.